aniqaqill/aniqaqill/README.md

 - 🍃 Exploring **Golang**, **DevOps** and **Machine Learning** technologies.

-- 📝 Some of my write ups is on
+- 📝 Some of my write ups or notes is on my [second-brain](https://aniqaqill.github.io/second-brain/)

 - 📫 **aniqaqil06@gmail.com**